pramodboda/JavaScript-Roadmap-2020/12.Closure/closure.md

 //output: 3
 ```

 There is a problem with the solution above: Any code on the page can change the counter, without calling `add()`.

+The counter should be local to the `add()` function, to prevent other code from changing it:
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTczODQ3MDM0XX0=
+eyJoaXN0b3J5IjpbMTU3MDU1ODk0MF19
 -->